Teaching and Learning: Instructor and Student Responsibilities

 3. The instructor must inform the class in a timely manner if changes to the syllabus information are made.

-4. Instructors are encouraged to update the Course Guide to help students make decisions about course registration.
+4. Instructors are encouraged to update the class URL to help students make decisions about course registration.

 D. Provide students with access to and feedback on their work